cruncher/sparky/README.md

 ### Sparky(node, model, ctrl)

-A node doesn't have to be in the DOM for Sparky to bind to it.
+A node doesn't have to be in the DOM for Sparky to bind to it:

     var node = document.createElement('p');
     var data = {